EvernodeXRPL/evernode-js-client/docs/reference-api-common.md

 - [Tenant Client](reference-api-tenant.md)

 ## Connect to the client - `async connect()`
-Connects the client to XRPL server and do the config loading and subscriptions.
+Connects the client to Xahau server and do the config loading and subscriptions.
 - [subscribe](#subscribe-to-the-events---async-subscribe) is called inside this.

 ### Response format